-If your dog is marking in your home, make sure you are using an appropriate cleaner to take the scent out.
-Even though you might not be able to smell it, they will and this will continue to draw them to that area.
+If your dog is marking in your home, make sure you use an appropriate cleaner to take the scent out.
+Even though you might not smell it, they will, and this will continue to draw them to that area.
 We recommend an enzymatic pet cleaner such as NonScents to remove any pheromones left after your dog has marked.

 Dogs that are marking in your home don’t need to mark on walks.
 If you catch your dog in the act of marking on a walk, stop them and encourage them to continue walking.
 This will help them understand marking is not a behavior you encourage and should help reduce marking in the home.

-To stop your dog from marking in the house make sure that they are supervised or placed in a crate when you are unable to watch your dog.
+To stop your dog from marking in the house, make sure that they are supervised or placed in a crate when you cannot watch your dog.
 This is similar to teaching housetraining to an older dog.
-It is important that you do not punish your dog after the fact.
-Your dog can’t connect what he marked to your punishment so it does not deter the marking.
+You mustn’t punish your dog after the fact.
+Your dog can’t connect what he marked to your punishment, so it does not deter the marking.
 In fact, it can make your dog afraid and confused.